ThreatHuntingQuery/CrowdStrike-falcon-query-assets-tree-main-Falcon-Event-Search-Threat-Hunting-Queries/LogScale-and-FLTR/Tutorials/Foundational-Building-Blocks/README.md

 // Pass the results to something else.
 ```

 Notice that a `limit` needs to be set, otherwise it reverts to the default limit.
 If a simple table is all you're looking to accomplish, the `select()` function is much more efficient.
-The `select()` function isn't transformative and doesn't have the same limits.
-You'd simply swap the two functions in the query, minus the `limit`:
+The `select()` function is only a transform and doesn't have the same limits.
+In this instance, you'd simply swap the two functions in the query, minus the `limit`:

 ```
 // Search for something.